New York Dock Railway - Train Tracks of the Atlantic Basin, 1912 - 1996

-The New York Dock Company Railway also ran a carfloat - a solution to getting trains from the mainland to the island of Brooklyn.
-Barges would float freight cars from terminals in New Jersey and the Bronx to train yard at Atlantic Basin.
-The tracks around Atlantic Basin, called Atlantic Terminal were not otherwise connected to a longer rail line.
+The New York Dock Company Railway also ran a carfloat - a barge with train tracks used to get train cars from the mainland across the harbor to Brooklyn.
+Barges would float freight cars from terminals in New Jersey and the Bronx to a train yard at Atlantic Basin, Red Hook.

 served by one float bridge and a marginal railroad, and offers track delivery for carload freight, warehouses for general merchandise and carload freight service for the following steamship lines docking at its piers:

-Atlantic & Pacific Steamship Company
+- Atlantic & Pacific Steamship Company

-Union Clan Line
+- Union Clan Line

 New York & South American Line

-Clyde West India Line
+- Clyde West India Line

-United States & Australasian Line
+- United States & Australasian Line

-New York & Porto Rico Steamship Company
+- New York & Porto Rico Steamship Company

 It is served by car floats operated by the New York Dock Company.

 The New York Dock company was primarily in the storage business.
-Most of what it stored was food and the majority of that was coffee beans.
+Most of what it stored was food, and the majority of that was coffee beans.
 In 1919, the main non-food items coming to the Red Hook Stores were still agricultural: cotton and tobacco.

 The New York Dock Company itself was purchased by tobacco company Dunhill International in 1959.
 Claiming unprofitability, New York Dock abandoned the rails in 1983.